Publications

 Submitted/Under Revision

 Bergey, C.*, Morris, B.*, & Yurovsky, D. (invited revision).
-Children hear more about what is atypical than what is typical.
+Language selectively encodes atypical features of the world.
+Nature communications.

 Morris, B., & Yurovsky, D. (invited revision).
 Communicative pressure on caregivers leads to language input that supports children’s word learning.
 Link to paper.